JohnBetaCode/JohnBetaCode/Management_Notes.md

 * It is not concrete or clear why we were doing that task (Affected motivation).
 * Don't give freedom or autonomy.
-* Don't celebrate milestones and only looked at what must be improved.
+* Don't celebrate milestones and only look at what must be improved.
 * Share critiques in public — at team meetings, and do not wait to say what it's felt at that moment.

 When you become a manager, you have to understand how to deliver the message properly and turn feedback into actionable next steps.
 However, It's not easy to do it when you don't have any proper training, practice, or even a framework you can follow, taking the risk of falling into two very common mistakes:

-* ❌ Giving feedback so soft and indirect that your collaborator doesn't even recognize that he/she is receiving feedback and ignore it.
+* ❌ Giving feedback so soft and indirect that your collaborator doesn't even recognize that he/she is receiving feedback and ignores it.
 * ❌ Or otherwise, being so direct to the point that your employee takes a defensive position.

 1. Ask for permission 🤔